AIGC-Explorer/TI/README.md

 <a id="bib_cit"></a>

 ```
-@inproceedings{wang2025TIMotion,
+@inproceedings{wang2025timotion,
   title={TIMotion: Temporal and Interactive Framework for Efficient Human-Human Motion Generation},
-      author={Yabiao Wang and Shuo Wang and Jiangning Zhang and Ke Fan and Jiafu Wu and Zhucun Xue and Yong Liu},
+  author={Wang, Yabiao and Wang, Shuo and Zhang, Jiangning and Fan, Ke and Wu, Jiafu and Xue, Zhucun and Liu, Yong},
-      booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+  booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference},
+  pages={7169--7178},
   year={2025}
+}
 ```